 8. Screen the Baby Name for Over-Popularity and Trendiness

 Of course, you shouldn’t care what other people think.
 But your kid may not be as strong as you.
 So, just to be safe, Google “most popular baby names” and consider avoiding the ones at the top of the list.
 While some kids may not want to stand out as the lone Luigi at their school, they also don’t want to be one of six other kids with the same name, all of whom respond when the teacher calls it.

 You might also want to avoid popular baby names that have appeared out of nowhere.
 They tend to wane quickly in succeeding generations.
 So yes, Braden and Jaden are trendy now — as are Aiden, Caden, and the assorted other -dens — but they will nail your child to a specific generation faster than those emails you received last week from Esther and Marvin revealed that they were not sent by millennials.

 To top it off, maybe Google “baby names people hate” and, for your child’s sake, at least consider reconsidering Neveah (Heaven backward), which perpetually tops the list along with (yep) Jaden or Braden for the boys.

 9. Perform the Email Test on Your Chosen Baby Name

 Does the first initial spell anything when joined with your last name?
 William Anchor sounds like an awesome choice — until it gets him assigned firstname.lastname@example.org and he has to look for a job with it.

 This is the easiest, but most important, test.
-If you love it, hopefully your child will, too.
-Surprisingly, it’s not one everyone puts their favorite name through.
+If you found the perfect name and you love it, that’s all that matters.
+Surprisingly, this is not a test everyone puts their favorite name through.